sidd707/Manga-Panel-Translator/README.md

 ---

-_Built with ❤️ by [Sarthak Chauhan](https://github.com/CodeNinjaSarthak).
+_Built with ❤️ by [Siddharth Patel](https://github.com/sidd707).
 If you find this project useful, give it a ⭐ on GitHub!_